-The Love fueled gatherings title gives you the idea that I am going to give you a “How to” teaching of how church meetings should be done.
-Nothing could be farther from the truth.
-If there is anything I am learning in this re-becoming childlike stage in my life is that the Lord’s love for me and His love for this world are the only things I am totally certain of.
+The Love-fueled gatherings title gives you the idea that I am going to give you a “How to” teaching for church meetings.
+Nothing could be further from the truth.
+If there is anything that I am learning in this re-becoming, childlike stage in my life is that the Lord’s love for me and His love for this world are the only things I am totally certain of.

-I will state that weekly services and the behind the scene reasons for them have created an un-Christlike Christianity that at present is totally useless either to affect our culture or to confront the ills of this generation.
+I will state that weekly services and the behind-the-scene reasons for them have created an un-Christlike Christianity that is totally useless when it comes to affecting our culture or confronting the ills of this generation.

 No one person holds all the pieces of Christ’s wisdom and revelation concerning His Body and how He is building His Church today.
-It is for this reason that I have included below, my friend and brother David’s teaching in our discussion here of love fueled gatherings.
+It is for this reason that I have included David Fredrickson’s teaching, my friend and brother, in our discussion here of love-fueled gatherings.

 “Neither Jesus or the writers of the New Testament said much at all about church meetings or how to “do church.”
 What they focused on was life in the kingdom.
 That pretty much boiled down to relationship with God and one another and how that would draw others into kingdom life.

 But Biblical relationship is costly as it’s based on the kind of love that moves one to lay down his life for another.
 Most of us are so busy saving our life that the thought of giving it away is consciously avoided.
 Thus, the foundation necessary for authentic church life is missing.